thee-emmanuella/SCA-TeamHerhive/README.md

 ## Features

 - Learn about GBV - It enlightens users on the days of Activism against Gender Based Violence which runs annually.
-- Stories of Victims and Survivors - contains stories of those that were victims of GBV and also beneficials of South Sahara Social Development Organization (SSDO)
+- Stories of Victims and Survivors - contains stories of those that were victims of GBV and also beneficiaries of South Sahara Social Development Organization (SSDO)
 - Share your stories - Victims can share share their experiences here
-- Contact us - Users can reach out to us using this feature
+- Contact us - where users can reach out to us

 ## Tools/Techologies used